LanaD-cell/salon-lavida-service-cart/README.md

 ## Testing and Debugging

 - Extensive testing was done by myself in VS Code.
+  - Test for inputs:
+    - a letter a
+    - multiple letters abc
+    - a number 1
+    - zero 0
+    - multiple numbers 123
+    - an empty ENTER with nothing ENTER
+    - only spaces
+    - special characters ? ! @

 - The live site on [Heroku](https://salon-lavida-service-app-30430987c2a8.herokuapp.com/)
 - Code was run through the [Code Institute CI Python Linter](https://pep8ci.herokuapp.com/)
 <img src="./assets/pep8_linter.png">